 Tools to use for sticky content and inbound leads

-- Use the Email Subscribers plugin to get your visitors subscribe to your blog. (free & premium)
+Use the Email Subscribers plugin to get your visitors to subscribe to your blog. (free & premium)

-- relevant keywords that meets the search terms of your target readers.
+relevant keywords that meet the search terms of your target readers.

 Use keywords your target audience actually uses for searching when looking for information on your topic.
 Integrate your keywords in your:

-- Make sure the first 160 characters of your introduction cover the essence of what your post is about and also include your focus keywords so that it can double act as meta description and snippet for your post.
+Make sure the first 157 characters of your introduction cover the essence of what your post is about and include your focus keywords so that it can double-act as meta description and snippet for your post.